Vikings come back to beat Commanders for 6th consecutive win | Times Leader

 Click here to subscribe today or Login.

-LANDOVER, Md.
-(AP) — Kirk Cousins got the game ball after leading the to a comeback victory against the team he started his NFL career with, and the first thought that came to his mind was starting a chant with the most famous words from his time with Washington.
+LANDOVER, Md. — Kirk Cousins got the game ball after leading the Minnesota Vikings to a comeback victory against the team he started his NFL career with, and the first thought that came to his mind was starting a chant with the most famous words from his time with Washington.

 “You like that?!
 You like that?” he and his teammates shouted in the visiting locker room.

-Cousins and the Vikings are off to their best start since 2009 after rallying to beat 20-17 Sunday.
+Cousins and the Vikings are off to their best start since 2009 after rallying to beat the Commanders 20-17 Sunday.
 They really like that.

 “We’re finding ways to win,” Cousins said.
 “We grind on and keep trying to pull them out in the end here.”